-Two artists, Willem van de Velde the Elder (1611-1693) and his son Willem van de Velde the Younger (1633-1707), were among those to take Charles II up on his offer.
+Willem van de Velde the Elder and his son Willem van de Velde the Younger were the most influential maritime artists of the 17th century

 Willem van de Velde was born in Leiden in 1611.
 His father was a barge master, and from an early age Willem joined his father at sea.

 By the 1640s he had established himself as a ‘ship’s draughtsman’, often accompanying Dutch fleets at sea to record ships and battles first hand.

 “Think about what it must have taken to sketch at sea in a small boat, known as a galliot, ducking and diving between much larger ships, seeing incredible human suffering at first hand,” says Dr Allison Goudie, Curator of Art at Royal Museums Greenwich.

 “It would have been much like a photojournalist of today going into a war zone, such was the danger Van de Velde was willing to put himself in for the sake of his art.”

 Back in his studio, Van de Velde would take these sketches and work them up into more detailed ship portraits and panoramic drawings.
 These would provide the source material for his trademark ‘pen paintings’: highly detailed monochrome pictures created using graphite and ink.

 In this intricate pen painting, Van de Velde the Elder depicts an altercation between the English and Dutch fleet at the Battle of Scheveningen – the last battle of the First Anglo-Dutch War.

 In the bottom left of the work, Van de Velde has drawn himself into the painting.
 He is depicted as a seated figure with a broad-brimmed hat, holding a drawing block and a pencil.
 Use the slider tool to zoom in on his boat.

 Like his father, Van de Velde the Younger was a skilled marine artist.